-House Remodeling Costs Calculator provides accurate prices for the most popular remodels: bathroom, kitchen, interior painting, windows, siding, roofing, flooring, new heating and cooling, etc.
+House Remodel Calculator provides accurate prices for the most popular remodels: bathroom, kitchen, interior painting, windows, siding, roofing, flooring, new heating and cooling, etc.

 Major structural changes to your house, as well as mechanical updates, such as plumbing are also among the most expensive ticket items to replace and update, which can easily add $10,000-12,000 to the total cost.